joekain/JKSegueActionViewController/README.md

 ![Segue in interface builder](http://www.antipodalapps.com/wp-content/uploads/2013/05/Screen-Shot-2013-05-07-at-12.34.27-AM.png)

-Them implement a method with the same signature used in the segue identifier:
+Then implement a method with the same signature used in the segue identifier:

 ```objective-c
 -(void) segueToMySceneAction:(UIStoryboardSegue *)segue sender:(id)sender {